-▶ What you eat and when can influence how safe you are at work because these factors influence fatigue, your sleep patterns or feelings of tiredness.
+▶ What you eat and when can influence how safe you are as a driver because these factors influence fatigue, sleep patterns or tiredness.
 A good sleep is the best way to avoid fatigue and tiredness.

-► To help manage your general well-being, follow the New Zealand healthy eating guidelines that you'll find at www.healthyfood.co.nz.
+► To help manage your general well-being, follow the New Zealand healthy eating guidelines that you'll find at www.healthyfood.co.nz

-▶ To maintain your energy levels at work and to enjoy good quality sleep, choose low GI carbohydrates (e.g. whole grains, vegetables and some fruits), and limit how much refined sugar and processed foods you eat.
+▶ To maintain your energy levels and get good quality sleep, choose low GI carbohydrates (e.g. whole grains, vegetables and some fruits), and limit how much refined sugar and processed foods you eat.

-Eat mainly low-fat protein foods (e.g. fish, lean white meats, eggs and dairy) to increase your alertness.
+▶ Eat mainly low-fat protein foods (e.g. fish, lean white meats, eggs and dairy) to increase your alertness.

-Snack little and often to maintain steady blood sugar levels and to avoid over-working your digestive system.
-Avoid heavy meals 3-4 hours before you plan to go to sleep.
+▶ Snack little and often to maintain steady blood sugar levels and to avoid over-working your digestive system.
+Avoid heavy meals and caffeine 3-4 hours before you want to go to sleep.

-▶ If you have to sleep fairly soon after you eat, combine only a small amount of protein with your choice of low GI carbohydrates.
+▶ If you have to sleep fairly soon after you eat, combine only a small amount of protein with your low GI carbohydrates.

-▶ Drink plenty of water.
-Most adults need between 6-8 glasses of fluid a day, more if they are active (and don't count caffeine drinks such as cola, coffee or tea as part of your liquid intake).
+▶ Most adults need between 6-8 glasses fluid a day, more if they are active.